ml-archive/Drawer/README.md

 The `handle` function takes an `enum` of type `Drawer.Action` which allows these actions:

-- `layoutUpdated(config: Drawer.ContentConfiguration)` to update the layout of your drawer
+- `layoutUpdated(config: Drawer.Configuration)` to update the layout of your drawer
 - `changeState(to: MovementState)` to show/hide your drawer.

 After creating the `contentViewController`, initialize an instance of `DrawerCoordinator` in your `backgroundViewController` to initialize the drawer.